RjayM45/Sonaric-Network/Personal-Instructions.md

 4. *Set Up Port Forwarding*:
     - After saving the host, tap on it to open the details page.
-    - Tap on "Port Forwarding".
+    - Tap on `Port Forwarding`.
-    - Tap the "+" button to add a new port forward.
+    - Tap the `+` button to add a new port forward.
     - Configure the port forwarding:
-        - *Type*: Choose "Local" for local port forwarding.
+        - *Type*: Choose `Local` for local port forwarding.
-        - *Source Port*: The port on your Android device you want to forward (e.g., 44004).
+        - *Source Port*: The port on your Android device you want to forward (e.g., `44004`).
-        - *Destination*: The destination in the format localhost:remote_port (e.g., localhost:22 for forwarding to port 80 on the remote server).
+        - *Destination*: The destination in the format `localhost:remote_port` (e.g., `localhost:22` for forwarding to `port 22` on the remote server).
     - Save the port forwarding settings.

 5. *Connect to the SSH Server*:
     - Go back to the host details and tap "Connect".
     - Enter your SSH password if prompted or use your private key if set up.

-6. *Access the Forwarded Port*: Once the SSH tunnel is established, you can access the remote service via 127.0.0.1:44004 or localhost:44004 on your Android device.
+6. *Access the Forwarded Port*: Once the SSH tunnel is established, you can access the remote service via `127.0.0.1:44004` or `localhost:44004` on your Android device.

 ### Example Configuration

-Let's say you want to forward local port 44004 on your Android device to port 22 on the remote server:
+Let's say you want to forward `local port 44004` on your Android device to `port 22` on the remote server:

 1. *Host Configuration*:
     - *Label*: My Server